SoftCircuits/HtmlMonkey/README.md

 ## Using Selectors

-The `HtmlMonkeyDocument.Find()` method also has an overload that supports using jQuery-like selectors to find nodes.
+The `HtmlDocument.Find()` method also has an overload that supports using jQuery-like selectors to find nodes.
 Selectors provide a powerful and flexible way to locate nodes.

 #### Specifying Tag Names